lisawagner/React-Router-6-Study/README.md

 # React Router V6 Study

 This project is a study case.
-I'm taking a project created with react-router-dom V5 and converting it to V6 in order to learn how to integrate the new routing into my other apps/sites.
+I'm taking a project initially created with react-router-dom V5 and converting it to V6 in order to learn how to integrate the new routing into other apps/sites.

 ## Version 6 - React Router

-The new version or React Router comes with a few improvements and breaking changes.
-The most notable is the way we declare routes.
-This changes how we do nested routes, use redirects and, we no longer have the switch compnent.
-By the end of this study, I plan to be able to comfortable upgrade existing React projects and incorporate v6 into new projects.
+The new version of react router comes with a few improvements and breaking changes.
+Most notable is the way we declare routes.
+This changes how we do nested routes, use redirects and, we no longer have the switch component.
+By the end of this study, I will be able to upgrade existing React projects and incorporate v6 into new projects.

 ### `<Switch>` is replaced with `<Routes>`